aspose-cells/Aspose.Cells-Products/cells/net/conversion/xlsx-to-pptx/_index.md

 1. Load XLSX file with an instance of Workbook
 1. Call the Workbook.Save method
-1. Pass output path with PPTX extension & SaveFormat.Auto as parameters
+1. Pass output path with PPTX extension as parameters
 1. Check specified path for resultant PPTX file

 {{% /blocks/products/pf/agp/feature-section-col %}}